visgl/deck.gl/docs/layers/base-layer.md

 ##### `updateTriggers`

-This prop expects an object with key/value pairs that the keys matching attribute names.
+This prop expects an object of which the keys matching the accessor names of a layer.
-If any values in this object are changed between props udpate, the corresponding attribute will be invalidated.
+If any values in this object are changed between props update, the attribute corresponding to the accessors named by the key will be invalidated.

-Using this method, the attribute update can happen when the content of `data` prop changed, or the developer would like to manually force an attribute update on the GPU side.
+Using this method, the attribute update can happen not only when the content of `data` prop changed, but also when the developer would like to manually force an attribute update.

 Note: shallow comparision of the `data` prop has higher priority than the `updateTriggers`.
-So if the app to mint a new object on every render, all attribute will be automatically updated
+So if the app to mint a new object on every render, all attributes will be automatically updated. updateTriggers cannot block attribute updates, just trigger them.
+To block the attribute updates, developers need to override the updateState.